 These days, most electric vehicles are used for short everyday trips.
 They are charged at home at night, or at work during the day.

 Despite this, people are often hesitant to buy electric vehicles out of a fear that they will not have sufficient range for long trips, such as vacations.
 Some worry they will not be able to charge the vehicle along the way, or that it will be too expensive.
 But the reality is that public charging station networks have been growing very quickly.
-In 2019, Europe had 170,000 charging stations available, and there will be 500,000 by the end of 2020.
-Figures are expected to quadruple in the next ten years.
+There are currently nearly 200,000 accessible charging points in Europe.
+By the end of 2020, there will already be 500,000.
+This figure is expected to increase fourfold over the next 10 years.

 The costs, however, can vary drastically.
 Whether at home or on the road, here is how to calculate the exact cost of charging an electric car.

 With a home charging station, it is very easy to estimate the cost of charging an electric car, although the calculation does not account for the cost of buying and installing the wallbox.
 Simply take the total capacity of your electric car battery and multiply it by your electricity provider’s cost per kilowatt-hour (kWh).
 The cost of fully charging an electric vehicle depends on its battery capacity, in other words the amount of energy it can store.

 Once you’re on the road, for the same distance, the cost of the electricity consumed is much lower than that of gas or diesel for combustion-powered engines.
 For example, an electric car that consumes an average of 15 kWh per 100 kilometers costs, in France*, 2.25 euros to travel 100 kilometers when charged at home.
 In England, where the cost of electricity is slightly higher, it costs just over 3 euros to cover the same distance.

 With a standard combustion-powered city car, which consumes 5 liters per 100 kilometers, the same distance costs more than 7.50 euros — quite a difference!